-At Heringer Dentistry LLC, we care about your comfort.
+At Heringer Dentistry, we care about your comfort.
 Putting patients at ease with the most pleasant and precise dental treatment embodies the heart of our practice philosophy.
 A pioneer of laser dentistry in Bismarck and the greater region, Everett E. Heringer, D.D.S. can effectively improve the quality of your smile without the pain associated with traditional techniques.

 Video: Dental Lasers